miracuse/miracuse.github.io/docs/more/skills/index.md

 parent: More
 has_children: true
 has_toc: true
-nav_order: 3
+nav_order: 1
 ---

 # Skills

+{% include skill_list.html %}

-This section has more detailed descriptions of [Skills](../../gameplay/skills.html).
+This section has more detailed descriptions of [Skills](../../gameplay/skills.html), including examples of use.